-We are committed to delivering a high quality pre-application advice service which provides professional and timely information and advice to customers.
-We have therefore introduced a new enhanced pre-application service (commencing on 4 July 2016).
-This will enable the delivery of timely advice, at the detail required, according to the type of advice requested and the complexity of the proposals under consideration.
+We remain committed to delivering a high quality pre-application advice service which provides professional and timely information and advice to customers.
+This will enable the delivery of timely advice, at the level of detail required, according to the type of advice requested and the complexity of the proposals under consideration.
 Related planning pages on the website have also been updated and improved to provide a wealth of information on planning related matters.

 Pre-application advice is a good way of getting feedback on your development proposals.

 - Officers can advise on all necessary plans and supporting documentation required which will reduce delays in the validation process.

 - It can increase your chances of submitting a successful planning application.

 - The advice provided will guide applicants through the issues and policies relevant to their scheme, based on the information submitted with the request.

 - Officers will also advise on how issues should be approached and give an indication of whether a scheme is likely to be successful, but no guarantees can or will be given about the decision that will be made on any such application.

 Applicants should be aware that officers cannot always foresee every issue that may arise during the course of a planning application, including whether or not an application will be determined under delegated powers, or by councillors at the Development Control Committee who may not agree with the advice provided by officers.
 Any views or opinions expressed are therefore given without prejudice to the consideration by the council of any formal planning application, which will be subject to wider consultation and publicity.

 You can pre-book a 30 minute face to face, telephone or video call (using Microsoft Teams) meeting to obtain advice from a Planning Officer between 9am and 5pm, Monday to Friday for householder developments.

 - 9am and 1pm will be at Council offices, West Suffolk House, Bury St Edmunds